True crime: Films and television

 True crime documentaries have been a growing medium in the last several decades.
-One of the most influential documentaries in this process was The Thin Blue Line, directed by Errol Morris.
-This documentary, among others, feature reenactments, although other documentary filmmakers choose not to use them since they don't show the truth.
-Other prominent documentaries include Paradise Lost: The Child Murders at Robin Hood Hills, Making a Murderer, The Jinx, and The Keepers.
+One of the most influential documentaries in this process was The Thin Blue Line (1988), directed by Errol Morris.
+This documentary, among others, feature reenactments, although other documentary filmmakers choose not to use them since they do not show the truth.

 In the early 1990s, a boom of true crime films began in Hong Kong.
 These films ranged from graphic Category III–rated films such as The Untold Story and Dr. Lamb (based on serial killers Wong Chi Hang and Lam Kor-wan, respectively) to more general audience fare such as the film Crime Story (based on the kidnapping of businessman Teddy Wang Tei-huei), which featured action star Jackie Chan.